OVERVIEW OF ALL ACTIVITIES

 Location: Sewee Visitor Center, 5821 Highway 17 North, Awendaw SC 29429

-Youth Turtles N Tots
+Youth Turtles N Tots Max: None

-10 – 10:30 am
+10 – 10:30 am Register Upon Center Arrival

 Youth/Natural History (E) Meet Madison and learn about aquatic sea turtles.
 Hear a story about the journey of a loggerhead, learn how to help the endangered sea turtles, meet the only species of turtle found in the salt marsh, and then make a sea turtle hat to wear for the rest of the festival!
 Fun for ages PreK-1st!

-Leader: Madison Proctor, Teacher, Green World School
+Leader: Madison Proctor, Educator, Green World School

 Location: Sewee Visitor Center, 5821 Highway 17 North, Awendaw SC 29429